 Rey Rosa Ranch expresses a harmony with the prairie landscape through its strong linear architecture.
 Built for a couple who are birding enthusiasts, four “arms” reach out from the main house to embrace different aspects of this dynamic site.
 A boardwalk welcomes visitors from the reinforced parking lawn.
 Two raw-concrete linear water troughs span from the main house and are actually shallow enough for birds to drink, bathe, and play.
 A pedestrian drawbridge reaches out over the creek bed and into the treetops, allowing bird viewing within the tree canopy.
 A comprehensive prairie restoration and detailed planting design reknits the natural system and results in a living experience that is as rich as the prairie is diverse.
+Experience of Tary Arterburn and awards received while at mesa.

 2005 Honor Award Residential Design National ASLA